fontanka16/FOLIO-im-poster/README.md

 # FOLIO-im-poster
-A Python3 script that posts FOLIO ILS Items and Holdings into a FOLIO tenant.
+A Python3 script that posts FOLIO ILS/LMS Instances, Items and Holdings into a FOLIO tenant.

 A few tweaks are added to the objects